toebgen/alien_invasion/README.md

 Produced after "Python Crash Course" by Eric Matthes.

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for playing and development purposes.

 ### Installing
 #### Mac OS